Campbell, California: Education

 Campbell public schools belong to two districts, the Campbell Union School District and the Campbell Union High School District.
 Of these districts, the schools located within the city are Campbell School of Innovation (K-8), Capri Elementary, Rosemary Elementary, Village School, and Westmont High School.
 Forest Hill Elementary School's campus is partially located in Campbell as well.
 Westmont High School is home to one of the few enduring Future Farmers of America programs left in the San Francisco Bay Area.

 Within the school districts, there are 19 Campbell elementary schools, 9 Campbell middle schools, 3 Campbell high schools and 28 Campbell preschool schools.
 There are also 13 private schools in Campbell.

 Santa Clara County Library operates the Campbell Library, which is currently relocated to the Campbell Community Center while it's being renovated.
+The renovated library is set to open May 9, 2026.